Henshaws Society for Blind People: After WWII

-In 1990 Phase I of the Lottie Hobson Centre was completed in November and 30 people moved into the home, which was formerly the Elms.
+In 1990, Phase I of the Lottie Hobson Centre was completed in November and 30 people moved into the home, which was formerly the Elms.
 It was officially opened in September 1991.
-In 1992 community services delivered from Warwick Road for several years were expanded to create a regional resource centre.
-In 1992/1993 The Society became a founder member of Opsis, the National Association for the Education, Training and Support of Blind and Partially Sighted People.
+In 1992, the community services delivered from Warwick Road for several years were expanded to create a regional resource centre.
+In 1992/1993, The Society became a founder member of Opsis, the National Association for the Education, Training and Support of Blind and Partially Sighted People.
 The work of the charity 'Eyeline' was continued in the form of a family and Patient Support Service – a precursor to later Children and Family Services.
 In 1993 On July 20, the charity commission granted national charity status to Henshaws.

 The Society built a new residential home in Southport after realising that its high standards of care could not be maintained at the original Godfrey Ermen Home.
 Phase II of the Lottie Hobson Centre was completed.
 A merger between the Liverpool Workshops and Birkenhead Society for the Blind resulted in the opening of Henshaws Merseyside Resource Centre in The Strand, Liverpool, in April 1993.
 In June 1993, in collaboration with Manchester Royal Eye Hospital, the Society established a Patient Support Service to provide advice, information, support, counselling and rehabilitation to patients attending hospital appointments.
 In 1995 A Community Housing initiative in Newcastle was developed for people leaving long hospital stays.
 The project began in 1994 with the opening of a home for five people.
 In March 1995, Henshaws Head Office and Greater Manchester Resource Centre moved to new premises in Talbot Road, Old Trafford.
 John Derby House, named after the late 18th Earl of Derby, President of the Society for 46 years, was officially opened in September 1995 by his nephew, the 19th Earl of Derby.
 Its School of Visual Impairment Studies based at Henshaw's College opened to provide training for Rehabilitation Officers.
 It quickly became established as a leading training provider – the only one of its kind in the North of England.
-In 1996 The Godfrey Ermen Home officially opened on April 26.
-In 1997 The Society celebrated its 160th Anniversary by holding a range of fundraising and profile raising events.
-On September 8, 1998, Henshaws opened its new Arts and Crafts Centre in Knaresborough, North Yorkshire, partly funded by a £1.8m grant from the National Lottery through the Arts Council of England.
+In 1996, The Godfrey Ermen Home officially opened on April 26.
+In 1997 The Society celebrated its 160th anniversary by holding a range of fundraising and profile raising events.
+On September 8, 1998, Henshaws opened its new Arts and Crafts Centre in Knaresborough, North Yorkshire, partly funded by a £1.8 million grant from the National Lottery through the Arts Council of England.
 On September 9, 50 clients moved into the craft workshops to begin their training and employment.
 The Arts and Crafts Centre opened to the general public on April 25, 1999, with a carnival parade involving clients, staff and the local community with facilities for visitors including a café, exhibition gallery and shop.